The cause of stiff neck and back pain is the tilt of your legs! The relationship between legs and pain

 Feature 1: Flexible switching

-How does pronation and supination occur?
+How do pronation and supination occur?

 How does internal and external rotation of the shin occur?